Frequently Asked Questions

 - The association operates a rental office that mediates when renting out your bungalow.
 The price list is on our website.
 When renting, you pay 25% of the rent to the Association, this is automatically arranged by the rental office and transferred to you.
 When renting by the rental office, a number of things are arranged for you, such as cleaning, calamities such as replacing crockery and the like.
 You will of course be contacted in the event of malfunctions.Lawn maintenance can be arranged by the Brunia company in this area.
 They make a quotation for you on request.If you want to rent the bungalow, it will be inspected by someone from the rental committee and upon approval it will be posted on the website.Guests can find and reserve the bungalow.
 You also have insight into the periods in which the bungalow is reserved.
 Of course you can also use the bungalow yourself and block it for your own use.

-- A "select" bungalow is comfortable as a "plus" bungalow, but with more living comfort in the living room, due to being expanded.
+- Select Plus is just as comfortable as the "select" bungalows, but with more space and living comfort in the living room.

-Pets are welcome as long as they are not allowed to walk out of the park or walk away.
+- Pets are welcome as long as they are not allowed to walk out of the park or walk away.
 And as long as they don't cause any inconvenience.
+Please ensure that you remove your dog's excrement from the grass and verge.

 - There is a mandatory capital contribution to the Cooperative Association of € 5,331.92.
 The selling owner can inform you about this.